Will Rowlands: Racing 92

 On 6 December 2022, it was announced that Will Rowlands will join Top 14 side Racing 92 after being unable to reach agreement on contract terms with the Welsh Rugby Union.

 International career

 Although born in England Rowlands is eligible to play for Wales thanks to his Welsh-born father, and received his first call up squad by coach Wayne Pivac on 15 January 2020 for the 2020 Six Nations Championship.
 He made his international debut for Wales on 22 February 2020 in the 27–23 defeat against France as a second-half replacement.

 He was named Wales Player of the Year in 2022 by the Welsh Rugby Writers Association.

-International tries

-Playing style

-Rowlands is large and athletic, and added muscle in 2017–19.
-He tends to have a high tackle count.
+Personal life

+Rowlands' father Jeremy is from Pontllanfraith in the Sirhowy Valley near Caerphilly, and his family describe growing up in Oxfordshire supporting Wales.